lostjared/Rust.Projects/README.md

 some command line tools and a few libraries.
 Also included examples of language features and implementation details to help me remember.

-You might need to remove the "bundled" string to compile the SDL2 examples on Linux in the Cargo.toml file